 The second, an Austrian physicist named Erwin Schroedinger (1887:1961), came up with an extension of classical wave theory that applied de Broglie's notions of particles as waves to construct mathematical models of atoms.
 The "Schroedinger equation" seemed to provide a more intuitive model of the atom than Heisenberg's abstract matrix mechanics, and in fact it would prove more popular.

 However, it turned out that the two approaches were actually equivalent.
-Furthermore, Schroedinger had failed to appreciate the fact that combining notions of particle and wave didn't really lead to any simplification of matters.
+Furthermore, Schroedinger had failed to appreciate the fact that combining notions of particle and wave was convenient, but didn't clarify matters all that much.
 A wave was, in terms of classical physics, a disturbance of a propagating medium, but there was no such medium for the "wavefunctions" described by applications of the Schroedinger equation.
 The interpretation of the wavefunction would prove very troublesome, and in fact it is still a matter of debate.
-The details are a distraction in a document on chemistry; the simplest thing that can be said is that the wavefunction -- or more precisely, the square of the wavefunction -- gives a probability distribution for detecting an electron in a specific experiment, and is not really a wave in the classical sense.
+The details are a distraction in a document on chemistry; the simplest thing that can be said is that the wavefunction -- or more precisely, the square of the wavefunction -- gives a probability distribution for detecting an electron in a specific experiment, and is not really a wave as understood in classical physics.

 Describing the atom using the Schroedinger equation required use of another theoretical construct, provided by a Swiss physicist named Wolfgang Pauli (1900:1958).
 Particles, it was determined, had a property called "spin" that was something like the spin of a ball, but not quite, since it was restricted to specific values: 0, 1/2, 1, 3/2, 2, and so on.
 Particles that had "integer spin" -- 0, 1, 2, and so on -- had different properties from those that had "half spin" -- 1/2, 3/2, and so on.
 Given a system of particles, those that had integer spin could all share the same energy state; while those that had half spin could never share the same energy state.